37 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot have had certain cancer treatments or radiation therapy recently.
 You also cannot take certain blood thinners like warfarin, but some others are allowed if stable.

-What makes the drug combination of Cabozantinib and Dostarlimab unique for treating gynecologic cancers?
+What evidence suggests that the combination of Cabozantinib and Dostarlimab could be effective for gynecologic cancers?

 This trial is for adults with recurrent gynecologic carcinosarcoma who've had at least one chemotherapy treatment.
 They must have a certain level of hemoglobin, white blood cells, and platelets, no serious illnesses or recent surgeries, and can't be pregnant or breastfeeding.
 Participants need to agree to use contraception and not have used certain drugs recently.